Aryanjstar/Aryan_Portfolio/README.md

 👋 **Hello!** Welcome to the GitHub repository showcasing my personal **Portfolio Website** project!

 🚀 **About the Project**:
 This portfolio reflects my journey as a developer and serves as a hub for my achievements, projects, and skills.
-Built using **React.js, Next.js, and Tailwind CSS**, it combines sleek design with functionality to deliver an engaging user experience.
+Built using **React.js, **Next.js**, **Three.js** and **Tailwind CSS**, it combines sleek design with functionality to deliver an engaging user experience.

 💻 **Key Features**:
 - **Dynamic UI**: Bento grids and infinite loops enhance interactivity and modern appeal.